149th Fighter Wing: Twenty-first century

 Crew chiefs recover their F-16 after it returned to Hickam AFB, Hawaii from an air-to-air mission on 8 September 2006, during Exercise Sentry Aloha.

-In 1999, the mission of the 149th Fighter Group was changed from air combat to becoming a Formal Training Unit (FTU) for Air National Guard F-16 pilots under Air Education and Training Command.
+In 1999, the mission of the 149th Fighter Group was changed from air combat to becoming a Formal Training Unit for Air National Guard F-16 pilots under Air Education and Training Command.
 The 182d trains active duty, Air National Guard, and Reserve F-16 pilots, including recent graduates from USAF Undergraduate Pilot Training making them combat ready upon graduation of a 9-month course.
 Almost all instructor pilots within the unit are former active duty F-16 pilots.

 DoD recommended as part of the 2005 Base Realignment and Closure Commission that the 178th Fighter Wing, Ohio Air National Guard be shifted to General Atomics MQ-1 Predators and transfer six additional Block 30 F-16 aircraft to the 182d Fighter Squadron.
 This recommendation was made because Lackland (Kelly Annex) (47) had higher military value than Springfield-Beckley AGB (128).
 This recommendation also would optimize the squadron size of the 182d, the only ANG F-16 Flying Training Unit.

 The squadron's Block 30 aircraft, manufactured between 1987 and 1989 are currently reaching the end of their service life.
 They have been certified by Boeing though at least 2015, however it is unclear what aircraft or what the mission of the unit will transition to in the future.

 The 217th Intelligence Training Squadron (P), despite having a classic associate relationship with Air Education and Training Command, was inactivated.